Clutch control is without doubt the hardest thing you need to master when learning to drive.

 Without doubt this is the most commonly misunderstood and mistaught element of clutch control.

 There are many people online who claim to be experts but simply don’t know what they’re talking about.
 They mean well but they’re not qualified driving instructors; they’re just people who think they’re experts because they’ve been driving for a few weeks or years.

 Having said that, It’s incredible how many driving instructors get it wrong!
 This is down to sloppy, lazy driving and bad habits which the instructor passed on to the pupil.

 I deal with facts, not opinions.
-If you want to see the definite and indisputable answer to this question then visit my page on gas then clutch for some videos and facts that nobody can argue with.
+If you want to see the definite and indisputable answer to this question then visit my page on gas then clutch or clutch then gas? for some videos and facts that nobody can argue with.

 More clutch control videos

 You can see more of my videos about clutch control in the playlist below.
-Click the top left menu button in the video box to select the video.
+Click the top right menu button in the video box to select the video.

 Click here to go to my YouTube channel and see even more driving lesson videos.